aletheon/eleutherios-website/README.md

 - Prevents partnerships from forming (Service providers cannot create or share policies)
 - Prevents capacity building (Service providers cannot scale their forum or customer request)
-- Unable to share data (Service providers cannot share their data with one another)
+- Unable to share data or information (Service providers cannot share their data or information with one another)
 - Impairs livelihoods (Service providers cannot create new businesses or business models)
 - Increases waste and inefficiencies (Service providers cannot manage the entire value chain from supplier to consumer)